Workshop: The Instant Class Kit: Socially-engaged art as radical pedagogy

 7:00-8:30 pm on Zoom

 Instant Class Kit is a portable curriculum guide and pop-up exhibition dedicated to socially-engaged art as pedagogy.
 The kit brings together contemporary curriculum materials in the form of artist multiples such as zines, scores, games, newspapers and other sensory objects from a diverse group of artist-educators across North America.
 The Kit responds to research into radical art pedagogies from the 1960s, particularly a group of artists know as Fluxus.
 14 contemporary artists were invited to contribute artistic-curriculum materials that are based on the values of critical democratic pedagogy, anti-racist and anti-colonial logics, and social justice, as well as continuing the experimental and inventive collaboration that defined Fluxus.
 The lessons, syllabi and classroom activities produced by this new generation of artists address topics and methodologies including queer identities and Indigenous ways of knowing, social movements and collective protest, immigration, technology, and ecology.

-Registration: The workshops are free and open to everyone.
+The workshops are free and open to everyone.
 Participants do not need to attend all 4 workshops.
-Click here to register for the workshop(s) of your choice.

 Workshop 1: Fluxus & Socially-Engaged Art as Radical Pedagogy

 This virtual workshop will introduce Fluxus radical pedagogy and the Instant Class Kit.
 The workshop will include lectures and discussion.
 Participants will be introduced to artworks from the kit and will be invited to activate a work by PA Systems that draws on the idea of giving something intangible (dream or feeling) tangible form.
 There is a curatorial publication for the kit that you may read prior to the workshop (optional).
 The publication can be found on the website.